IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-app.md

 ### Climate Control

 Climate control in the car is usually referred to as _HVAC_.
-Since the HVAC functionality can differ a lot between OEMs, the IndiGO platform comes with a reference implementation, providing functionality for many common HVAC requirements.
+Since the HVAC functionality can differ a lot between OEMs, the TomTom IndiGO platform comes with a reference implementation, providing functionality for many common HVAC requirements.
 This can be used as starting point to implement additional functionality for the relevant car model.
 The reference implementation is wired up to the Vehicle Hardware Abstraction Layer (VHAL) in the Android Automotive platform.

 The reference application can be launched by touching the climate control area in the status bar at the bottom of the screen, called the _Climate Control Center_.
 The most common HVAC